neilroy63/Background-Color-Changer/README.md

 ## Credits

-Shout out to jsbeginners for the codebase!!!
+Shout out to jsbeginners for the existing codebase!!!